rflandau/Orv/README.md

 - [Rivering](#rivering-vaultkeepers): Allowing VKs to pair laterally was a late-stage design decision and thus did not make the cut for inclusion in the prototype.
 We also believe that rivering is a 'nice-to-have' and not critical to the usefulness of Orv.
 - [Blacklisting](#blacklisting): While allowing clients to blacklist providers was always a part of Orv's design, client requests operate just fine without it.
 Thus we omitted it from the prototype so we could focus on more critical aspects.
 - [Deregistering](#deregistering-a-service): The VaultKeeper library does not support DEREGISTER packets and services can only be un-learned by being pruned (due to a lack of heartbeats).
+- Registering On VK Join: When a VK joins as a child to another VK, it is supposed to register its known services with its new parent.
+The VaultKeeper library currently does not support this, so only new registrations post-join will make it all the way up.
+This is a high-priority fix.

 ## The VaultKeeper Implementation